Moderna COVID-19 Vaccine

 - Vaccine administration errors whether or not associated with an adverse event

-- Serious adverse events including death, life-threatening adverse events, inpatient hospitalization/prolonged hospitalization, persistent or significant incapacity, congenital anomaly/birth defects
+- Serious adverse events include death, life-threatening adverse events, inpatient hospitalization/prolonged hospitalization, persistent or significant incapacity, congenital anomaly/birth defects

 - Cases of the multisystem inflammatory syndrome (MIS) in children and adults